ahsan-aziz/Buffer-Overflow/README.md

 }
 ```

-The above program will be loaded in memory as follows:
+- The above program will be loaded in memory as follows:

-Variable x (global variable) -> Initialized Data Segment (BSS)
+- Variable x (global variable) -> Initialized Data Segment (BSS)

-Local variables var1 and ptr  -> Stack
+- Local variables var1 and ptr  -> Stack

-Variable y -> Uninialized Data Segment
+- Variable y -> Uninialized Data Segment

-Values of ptr[1] and ptr[2] -> Heap
+- Values of ptr[1] and ptr[2] -> Heap

-Machine code of the compiled program -> Text Segment
+- Machine code of the compiled program -> Text Segment

-When we used the function malloc, it allocated memory (size of two integers) on Heap, and variable ptr is a pointer which is pointing to that block of memory.
+The function "malloc(2 * sizeof(int))" allocates memory (size of two integers) on Heap, and variable ptr is a pointer which is pointing to that block of memory.
 The ptr will be stored on Stack and values 5 and 6 will go to Heap.

 Buffer overflow can happen on both Heap and Stack, and the exploitation is differen for both.
 In this post, our focus is on stack overflow.

-When a function is called inside a program, some space is allocated on top of the stack.
+When a function is called inside a program, some space is allocated for it on top of the stack.
 Here is a simple function:

 ```